reactive-python/reactpy-django/docs/src/reference/template-tag.md

 ??? question "How do I execute JavaScript within PyScript components?"

-    PyScript components have the ability to directly execute JavaScript using the [`pyodide` `js` module](https://pyodide.org/en/stable/usage/type-conversions.html#importing-javascript-objects-into-python) or [`pyscript` foreign function interface](https://docs.pyscript.net/2024.6.1/user-guide/dom/).
+    PyScript components have the ability to directly execute standard library JavaScript using the [`pyodide` `js` module](https://pyodide.org/en/stable/usage/type-conversions.html#importing-javascript-objects-into-python) or [`pyscript` foreign function interface](https://docs.pyscript.net/2024.6.1/user-guide/dom/).

-    _The `#!python js` module has access to everything within the browser's JavaScript environment.
-Therefore, any public JavaScript functions loaded within your HTML `#!html <head>` can be called as well.
-However, be mindful of JavaScript load order!_
+    The `#!python js` module has access to everything within the browser's JavaScript environment.
+Therefore, any global JavaScript functions loaded within your HTML `#!html <head>` can be called as well.
+However, be mindful of JavaScript load order!

     === "root.py"

         ```python
         {% include "../../examples/python/pyscript-js-execution.py" %}
+        ```

+    To import JavaScript modules in a fashion similar to `#!javascript import {moment} from 'static/moment.js'`, you will need to configure your `#!jinja {% pyscript_setup %}` block to make the module available to PyScript.
+This module will be accessed within `#!python pyscript.js_modules.*`.
+For more information, see the [PyScript JS modules docs](https://docs.pyscript.net/2024.6.2/user-guide/configuration/#javascript-modules).

+    === "root.py"

+        ```python
+        {% include "../../examples/python/pyscript-js-module.py" %}
+        ```

+    === "my_template.html"

+        ```jinja
+        {% include "../../examples/html/pyscript-js-module.html" %}
         ```

 <!--pyscript-js-exec-end-->